hossman/jenkins-reports/README.txt

      - ala: touch -d "$(date -R -r url.txt)" new_file.xxx
    - that way all of our other find commands can be accurate relative when the job ran, even if there were issues with the downloads of the data files
-   - and regardless of the other that fetch-all-data-files does things, it can set the mtime on the directories to match url.txt, so they sort properly
+   - and regardless of the order that fetch-all-data-files does things, it can set the mtime on the directories to match url.txt, so they sort properly
  - generate better reports
    - ideally this would compute ratios of fail/pass/skip